MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 The Readiness Report Creator creates a readiness report as an Excel file.
 The readiness information available in the report depends on what information you based your report on, as well as whether you chose to create a basic or advanced report.

-Each report starts with an Overview page, which provides high-level information about the results, and links to the reports available - [VBA readiness reports](use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md#BKMK_VBAReport) or [Add-in report](use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md#BKMK_AddinReport) or both.
+Each report starts with an Overview page, which provides high-level information about the results, and links to the reports available - [VBA](use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md#BKMK_VBAReport) or [Add-in](use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md#BKMK_AddinReport) or both.

 ### VBA readiness reports
 <a name="BKMK_VBAReport"> </a>